-Here are some examples of how many aviation safety professionals choose to manage KPIs.
-Below are free download resources that may help your SMS:
+Below are some examples of how many aviation safety professionals choose to manage KPIs.
+Below are free download resources that may help your SMS.

 Selecting Effective KPIs for Your Aviation SMS

 SMS auditors will certainly visit your operation and ask how you choose your KPIs.
-Airline safety performance indicators require careful consideration and should be managed as a team.
+KPIs for aviation SMS require careful consideration and should be managed as a team.
 Best practices to choose KPIs for compliant ICAO SMS typically include these considerations: